Field Coaching – The Coaching & Model Call

 - Never EVER step in and try to save the sale–bite your tongue!
-The lessons learned are more important that closing that particular deal.
-Besides, they may be able to re-visit the account again to try again in many cases.
+The lessons learned are more important than closing that particular deal.
+Besides, they may be able to revisit the account again to try again in many cases.

 - Ask him to complete a P.I.P.
 (Performance Improvement Plan (from “The Game of Work”)) and to give you a copy.
 It is best if he can take the 5-10 minutes right then and complete the form.

 - Explain that you will follow up on his P.I.P. the following week.

 - Praise him.
 Now is the time to reinforce EVERYTHING you caught him doing RIGHT.

 - Thank him.
 Tell your rep how much you appreciate his efforts to improve and express your confidence in his ability to improve the areas you helped identify.
 Express your expectations that he continue all his good behavior that you also identified.

 - Complete the first part of the P.A.R. and submit it to your manager with the team’s weekly reports.

 - Follow up.
 Remember, Goals begin behavior, and consequences maintain it.
 If the representative has not completed his P.I.P.–do not let him off the hook.
 For the rep’s sake, he must improve his performance to the standard to be successful at his job.

 - If the rep has several major areas that need to be improved (you can only work on a few at a time) then wait until he has completed his current improvement and then reschedule another coaching and/or model call to fix the other areas (ONLY two at a time).